aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

 At the moment the customer has stated that they expect <500 users, however a key pillar of AWS is ***Scalability***.
 There is two ways to scale in this case.

+1. Vertical Scaling

+This can be achieved by creating an EBS Snapshot and creating a new more powerful instance using the EBS Snapshot.
+This is the preferred method if the website gains consistent traction as a more sustained load would be better handled by more powerful hardware instead of multiple instaces and can avoid the cost of a load balancer

+2. Horizontal Scaling

+This can be achieved via a load balancer.
+This is the preferred method if the website spikes in popularity infrequently (ie. one or two popular articles).
+This is more costlier and complicated as now a load balancer is introduced as well as creating a new ENI, CloudFormation Template and keeping track of extra EC2 Instance costs.
+However this does provide greater Availability.